 Flooring materials that could be considered include:

-- 2. Marmoleum which is very tolerable.
-Be careful here as Marmoleum sheet has jute backing.
+- 2. Marmoleum.
+Be careful here as Marmoleum sheet (the rolls) have jute backing.
 Use plenty of insulation underneath and an underlayment with a thermal break to prevent condensation.
-The tiles have a polyester backing.
+The Marmoleum tile format has a polyester backing.

-- 3. Plastics: Hard plastic sheets, rolls of silicone, other rubber flooring if tolerable, Silleather, EVA mats (this formamide free one).
+- 3. Plastics: Hard plastic sheets like plexiglass, rolls of silicone, EVA mats.

-- 5. Plastic polypropylene click together tiles, super-duper easy to install.
+- 5. Garage flooring: super-duper easy to install.
 The brand is Europe is Bergo but in the US there are a number of them on Amazon like GarageTrac.

-- 6. Engineered wood flooring or laminate if you are sure you have enough insulation underneath to prevent condensation from forming under the wood, a thermal break, and that the wood can withstand the humidity in your area.
+- 6. Wood Flooring: Engineered wood flooring or laminate if you are sure you have enough insulation underneath to prevent condensation from forming under the wood, a thermal break, and that the wood can withstand the humidity in your area.

-If you are concerned about denting, use hard plastic sheets or metal.
+If you are concerned about denting, use hard plastic sheets (plexiglass) or metal sheets.
 MgO board has worked for some but is prone to cracking (and is permeable).

 Interior Structures: Bed, Cabinets